Top UN court opens hearings on South Africa's allegation that Israel is committing genocide in Gaza

 In its written filing, South Africa says it wants the court “to establish Israel’s responsibility for violations of the Genocide Convention; to hold it fully accountable under international law for those violations" and to "ensure the urgent and fullest possible protection for Palestinians in Gaza who remain at grave and immediate risk of continuing and further acts of genocide.”

 A team of lawyers representing South Africa will present three hours of arguments in the court's wood-paneled Great Hall of Justice.
-Israel's legal team will have three hours Friday morning to answer the allegations.
+Israel's legal team will have three hours Friday morning to respond.

-Among South Africa's delegation will be former British opposition leader Jeremy Corbyn, whose leadership of the left-of-center Labour Party was stained by allegations of antisemitism.
-He is a longtime supporter of the Palestinian cause and a fierce critic of Israel.

 Human Rights Watch said the hearings will provide scrutiny of Israel's actions.